 Home Equity Loan

 You may be a good candidate for a home equity loan if you know exactly how much money you need to borrow or like the idea of receiving all of your funds at once.

-A home equity loan may also be a good option if you’d like to consolidate your debts, because it can allow you to convert your current debt into one manageable monthly payment at a lower interest rate.
-Let’s take a look at the pros and cons of this type of second mortgage.
+A home equity loan may also be a good option if you’d like to consolidate your debts because it allows you to convert your current debt into one manageable monthly payment at a lower mortgage rate.

 - Fixed interest rates: Since home equity loans come with fixed interest rates, you’ll know your monthly payments in advance and can avoid unwanted financial surprises.

-- Lump sum proceeds: You’ll receive your money in a lump sum so you’ll know exactly how much your loan will impact your budget.
+- Lump-sum proceeds: You’ll receive your money in a lump sum so you’ll know exactly how much your loan will impact your budget.

 - Home is at risk: If you default on your home equity loan, the bank may foreclose your home.

-Home Equity Line Of Credit
+Home Equity Line of Credit (HELOC)

 While you can use a HELOC for any purpose, it’s a particularly good option if you have large cash needs like college tuition or a full home remodel that you want to spread out over time.
-The pros and cons of a HELOC include:

 - Flexibility: You don’t have to commit to a certain amount of money with a HELOC.
 You only use what you need.

-- Risk of foreclosure: Just like with a home equity loan, a HELOC uses your home as collateral so the bank can take it if you don’t repay what you borrow.
+- Risk of foreclosure: Just like with a home equity loan, a HELOC uses your home as collateral, so the bank can take it if you don’t repay what you borrow.

 - Proof of employment and income